-Program Title: CIP Number: 0451159905 Program Length: 18 credit hours certificate program is part of the Social and Human Services AS degree program (1451159901).
-At the completion of this program, udent will be able to: 01.0 PROGRAM PLANNING AND EVALUATION: Exhibit the ability to: (A) assess the needs of clients and programs; (B) develop interventions that promote optimal functioning, growth, and goal attainment; and (C) evaluate and make necessary adjustments as appropriate.
-The student will be able to: 01.01 Demonstrate knowledge and skills to analyze and assess the needs of clients or client groups.
+This certificate program is part of the Social and Human Services AS degree program (1451159901).
+At the completion of this program, the student will be able to: 01.0 PROGRAM PLANNING AND EVALUATION : Exhibit the ability to: (A) assess the needs of clients and programs; (B) develop interventions that promote optimal functioning, growth, and goal attainment; and (C) evaluate and make necessary adjustments as appropriate. - The student will be able to: 01.01 Demonstrate knowledge and skills to analyze and assess the needs of clients or client groups.
 01.02 Develop goals, and design and implement a plan of action.
 01.03 Display skills to evaluate the outcomes of the plan and the impact on the client or client group.
 02.0 Understand the risk factors that lead to human services intervention.
 03.0 Examine the theories utilized in human services.
 04.0 Display an understanding of treatment knowledge.
 05.0 Demonstrate competencies of practice using various interventions.